Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 Instead of depending on spinning side-brushes to sweep debris toward the main brush, Samsung has devised a system called Edge Clean Master.
 The vacuum will press itself against a wall and extend its auto shutter tool.
 This rubber blade drops to the floor, raking debris away from the wall and bringing it within reach of the main brush.

-Also located on the bottom of this vacuum, are the main power switch, battery compartment, cliff sensors, and charging pins.
+Also located on the bottom of this vacuum is the main power switch, battery compartment, cliff sensors, and charging pins.

 Cycloneforce technology provides strong centrifugal forces, separating dirt and debris into an outer chamber of the dust bin.
 This helps to maintain suction power.